-In a traditional gathering, after the guests are welcomed, the evening’s festivities commence with ‘The Selkirk Grace’ (written by Burns).
+- After guests have arrived and been welcomed, the evening’s festivities commence with a reading of “The Selkirk Grace” (written by Burns).

 The Selkirk Grace

 But we hae meat and we can eat,

 And sae the Lord be thankit.

 - After this short prayer comes the piping in of the haggis.
 The haggis – the star of the meal – is carried in on a silver tray in a procession that includes the bagpiper, the chef, and the person who will give the address to the haggis.

 - The address to the haggis: A dramatic reading of ‘To a Haggis‘ is given (also by Burns).

 - Next is the meal; traditionally a soup (such as cock-a-leekie), haggis, neeps and tatties, and something sweet (like cranachan or clootie dumpling).
 And, of course, whisky.
 Plenty of whisky!